I Hate U, I Love U: Cover versions

 In September 2017, Muslim Nasheed artist Siedd released a cover version of 'I Hate U, I Love U' on YouTube.
 The song which has over 3 million views on YouTube features a capella arrangements with rewritten lyrics to reflect spiritual themes.

 Critical reception

-Time was negative towards "I Hate U, I Love U" labeling it as one of the worst songs of 2016 and writing, "Forget The Chainsmokers and Halsey's chart-conquering smash 'Closer'—the most depressingly zeitgeist-defining song of 2016 is gnash's piano ballad 'i hate u, i love u,' with singer-songwriter Olivia O'Brien, which inexplicably rose to the Top 10 of the Hot 100 this year.
+Time was negative towards "I Hate U, I Love U", labeling it as one of the worst songs of 2016, writing "Forget The Chainsmokers and Halsey's chart-conquering smash 'Closer'—the most depressingly zeitgeist-defining song of 2016 is gnash's piano ballad 'i hate u, i love u,' with singer-songwriter Olivia O'Brien, which inexplicably rose to the Top 10 of the Hot 100 this year.
 The singsongy melody is obnoxious as an ice cream truck jingle, while the lifeless production drains it of any energy."

 In 2017, the song was nominated for a Radio Disney Music Award for Best Breakup Song.

+Personnel

+Credits for I Hate U, I Love U adapted from Allmusic.